Skip to main content

 };

-console.log('Valid data!')
+console.log('Valid data!');

 // get the type declaration for the data

-const typeDeclaration = concerto.getTypeDeclaration(data);
+const typeDeclaration = mm.getType(data.$class);

 // get the fully-qualified name for the type declaration